Forsyth-Creations/ros_rigor/README.md

 # Starting the Project

 **Disclaimer: This work was accomplished with a PC running Ubuntu 24.04, With a 24 core AMD CPU.
 You must also have Docker installed.
-Gazebo Harmonic (8), ROS2 Jazzy**
+Gazebo Harmonic (gz sim 8), ROS2 Jazzy**

 ```
 xhost +local:docker